opentok/learning-opentok-ios/README.md

 * *screen-sharing* - This branch shows you how to use the device's screen (instead of a camera) as the video source for a published stream.

-* *screen-capture* -  This branch shows you how to take a screen capture (still image) of the publisher's video.

 You will also need to clone the OpenTok PHP Getting Started repo and run its code on a PHP-enabled web server.
 See the basics.step-2 section for more information.